factscript/factscript/README.md

 ```
 Now, define the messages used in this process as *data classes*.
 Note that as you already have defined the messages related to the credit card charging process in this package, you don't need to define them again, so only define the new, previously unmentioned message types.

-Now, you have successfully defined another process in Flow language.
+Now, you have successfully defined another process in Factscript.
 Congratulations!
 In order to deploy it in Camunda, open your application file and add this new process to the ```Flows.activate``` call:
 ```kotlin
 // ExampleApplication.kt
 ...